digital-asset/docs.daml.com/docs/2.7.0/docs/app-dev/authorization.rst

 Identity providers
 ------------------------------

-An identity provider configuration can thought of as a set of participant users which:
+An identity provider configuration can be thought of as a set of participant users which:
  - have a defined way to verify their access tokens,
  - can be administered in isolation from the rest of the users on the same participant node,
  - have an identity provider id unique per participant node,